How does the Academy know if children need extra help and what should parents do if they think their child may have special educational needs?

 How are students included in activities outside the classroom including trips?

-All students with SEN are able to access school activities and trips.
-If necessary additional TA support is allocated to ensure SEN students are able to take part fully.
+All students with SEND are able to access school activities and trips.
+If necessary additional TA support is allocated to ensure SEND students are able to take part fully.

-What training have the staff supporting students with SEN had, or what are they expected to have?
+What training have the staff supporting students with SEND had, or what are they expected to have?

-The SENCo attends all relevant, up-to-date training, including Child Protection on a regular basis.
+The SENDCo attends all relevant, up-to-date training, including Child Protection on a regular basis.
 All TAs are expected to attend five days' training per year.
-Specialist teachers in dyslexia and behaviour management provide regular training to the TAs.
-All teaching staff receive training in the teaching of students with SEN.
+Specialist teachers and behaviour management provide regular training to the TA’s.
+All teaching staff receive training in the teaching of students with SEND.

 How does the Academy prepare and support students to join the Academy, transfer to a new school/academy or the next stage of education and life in order to ensure their well-being?

-The SENCo attends the Annual Review of any student in Year 5 and 6.
+The SENDCo attends the Annual Review of any student in Year 5 and 6.
 Year 5 taster days are offered to feeder Primary Schools.

 Pre-visits are offered to Year 6 students, identified by Junior schools.
-Students may havee SEN, but may also need additional reassurance before joining the Academy.
+Students may have SEND, but may also need additional reassurance before joining the Academy.
 A team of senior staff visit every feeder school prior to students joining in Year 7.
 This ensures that all relevant information is shared.
 A teacher at the Academy is responsible for Primary Liaison.

 During KS4 students are advised and supported on an individual basis to help them in their post 16 choices.
 An independent Careers Advisor is employed by the Academy to support students making career choices.